 Mortgages for First Time Buyers

-A mortgage for First-Time Buyers is no different to any other type of mortgage for house purchase, although a more thorough discussion regarding regular budgets and affordability is normally appropriate to ensure that applicants are fully aware of all the ongoing costs associated with home ownership.
-Regular costs for household utilities, Council Tax, telephones and insurances need to be included in the monthly budget, together with general living costs such as food, housekeeping and essential travel.
-As there will always tend to be some ongoing additional things that will need paying for, an allowance for any unexpected costs should ideally be made.
+A mortgage for First-Time Buyers is the same as any other type of mortgage for a house purchase, although a more thorough discussion regarding regular budgets and affordability is normally appropriate to ensure that applicants are fully aware of all the ongoing costs associated with home ownership.

 Once the mortgage broker has a full understanding of your current circumstances and objectives, he or she will be in an ideal position to research the marketplace and select a suitable mortgage lender and rate to match your needs.

 Following on from the completion of the purchase, the broker will make contact with you before your mortgage rate finishes, to review your circumstances and assist with finding another good deal, either with your existing lender of by moving to a new lender.